A run-down of Barcelona barrios (neighborhoods)

 Les Corts

-Sarria and Sant Gervasi
+Sarriå and Sant Gervasi

-Sarria and Sant Gervasi are the swanky, wealthy barrios heading up the hill from Poble Sec.
-Apartments begin at a million euros.
+SarriĂĄ and Sant Gervasi are wealthy barrios heading up the hill from L’Eixample.
 There are plenty of green areas, wide streets, trees and parks and wide walking ramblas (the Spanish love their ramblas).
-Sarria used to be its own barrio, though not as old as Gracia, so it’s got a cool pueblo feel to it.
-They are both devoid of tourism as they are just nice, expensive, quiet areas.They do have the Ferro Carrils which are short distance trains that go downtown and connect to the metros.
+SarriĂĄ used to be its own barrio, though not as old as Gracia, so it’s got a cool pueblo feel to it.
+They are both devoid of tourism as they are just nice, expensive, quiet areas.
+They do have the Ferro Carrils which are short distance trains that go downtown and connect to the metros.
+It is interesting to note that the further you get from the beach, the more expensive the areas get.

 Poble Nou

-You likely won’t be looking to live beyond the metropolitan area, unless you want some land for animals, grapes, or otherwise a quiet rural life, which is likely not the reason you are moving here in the first place, though it may be where you end up ten years from now.
+You likely won’t be looking to live beyond the metropolitan area, unless you want some land for animals, grapes, or an otherwise quiet rural life, which is likely not the reason you are moving here in the first place, though it may be where you end up ten years from now.

 Any suggestions for a good deal of beachfront or oceanfront hotels?